SettleMint

 • Organization scope: Locked to the organization active when you created the key

-• Metadata: Stores organizationId for session context
+• Metadata: Stores organizationId and access scope for session context

 Managing API keys